samunruh86/retail_multi/admin/md_files/site_copy.md

 ## **How We Work**
 - Section Label: "HOW WE WORK"
 - Section Headline: “Turning Marketplace Challenges Into Growth Opportunities”
-- Supporting Copy: “At Blue Haven Brands, we believe partnership beats guesswork.
+- Supporting Copy: “At Retail Stride, we believe partnership beats guesswork.
 We work closely with each brand to simplify operations, protect pricing, and drive sustainable marketplace success—one practical step at a time.”

 ### **1. Strategy & Consulting**
 - **Headline:** “Clarity Before Growth.”